v-exec/Elyium/README.md

 # Plan

-A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order.
+A breakdown of the remaining tasks to be completed for the complete production of this project, in (more or less) chronological order.

-*NOTE*: _Elyium_ is now playable!
-Remaining tasks are related to user experience / interaction design, some minor fixes, and testing.
+*NOTE*: _Elyium_ is playable.
+Remaining tasks to be completed are related to user experience / interaction design, some minor fixes, and testing.
+As of right now, the project is on hold indefinitely.
+It acts as a proof of concept, and would require a full rewrite for increased accessability and expandability.

-- Fix weird startup crash (drawcolor on null object).
+- Rewrite for web.

-- Fix issue where using another application with GPS tracking crashes program.
+- Create writing application.

 - Add scrolling/pages to menu interface.